ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    ..  image:: images/accessing/XC_jump_host_filled_in.png
        :alt: MobaXterm Session window with showing values for the SSH gateway jump host filled in.

 #.
-You should now be back in the Session settings window.
+You should now be back in the **Session settings** window.
 Click the **OK** button to initiate your SSH connection.
 A terminal window will be displayed asking for your password; enter your password and hit **Enter**.

 Logging Into Nightingale
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the above, one-time, steps are complete, follow the below steps each time you want to log into Nightingale to work.

 #.
 Open up MobaXterm.
 In the left bar, there is a list of 'user sessions'.
 Each one is a node that you configured above for logging in.
 Mouse over the Nightingale node you want to log into, right click, and in the resulting menu, select **execute**.

 #.
 A window will pop up, asking for your password.
-This is your NCSA password.
-As you type it, you'll see a row of *************.
+Enter your NCSA password.
+As you type it, you will see a row of *************.
 Hit **Enter** or click **OK**.

 #.
 A second window will pop up asking for your 2FA code.
 Open your Duo app, click on the "NCSA" entry (not the "University of Illinois" entry) and type the 6-digit code you see into the window.
-As with the password above, you'll see it as **********.
+As with the password above, you will see it as **********.

 #.
 The screen will bring up a black window without a prompt.
 You may need to wait 30 seconds or a minute here.

-   Then it will ask you for your password.
-You'll type your NCSA password again.
+   Then it will ask for your password.
+Enter your NCSA password again.
 You **won't see your characters** echoed back to the screen; just type it blindly.

 #.
-You should have a prompt at the bottom, and a file window on the left showing your directories on Nightingale, and you are ready to work.
+You should have a prompt at the bottom and a file window on the left showing your directories on Nightingale.
+You are now ready to work.

 Account Administration
 ------------------------